golang/proposal/design/draft-fuzzing.md

 using the seed corpus only.
 No special instrumentation would be needed, the mutation engine would not run, and the test can be cached as usual.
-This default mode **will not** run the existing on disk corpus against the fuzz target.
+This default mode **will not** run the generated corpus against the fuzz target.
 This is to allow for reproducibility and cacheability for `go test` executions by default.